aziddy/nightvison_goggles/README.md

 Nightvision can be really easy.
 One way is to use infrared light, a camera and screen

-But I mostly made it to fight the raccoons that think they own my backyard at night
+I mostly made it to fight the raccoons that think they own my backyard at night

 <br>
 <br>